smudge/decks/railsconf-2022/slides.md

 <!--
 Of course, we made a couple modifications to the owl.
-We didn't need or even want all of the sanitized stage data, so we added another process that would pick out just the demo accounts we needed.
+We didn't need or even want all of the sanitized staging data, so we added another process that would pick out just the demo accounts we needed and keep those around.
 -->

 ---